SumoLogic/epigraph/idea-plugin/bugs.md

 ### High
+- Gutter icons are broken

 ### Medium
-- `Find Usages` doesn't work on var tags
 - Ambiguous ref not highlighted:

         // file1: namespace some; string String